JohnBatmanMySlinky/PBRJ/README.md

 # PBRJ
 Physically Based Rendering - in Julia

 An implementation of [Physically Based Rendering: From Theory to Implementation](https://www.pbr-book.org/) in the Julia programming language.
+Based off the 3rd edition, but with some 4th edition sprinkled in.

 # Usage
 Example command line usage.
 See `src/args.jl` for a full specification of command line options.